coder/coder/examples/templates/docker-image-builds/README.md

 ## Getting started

-Run `coder templates init` and select this template.
-Follow the instructions that appear.
+Run `coder templates init`.
+When prompted, select this template, and follow the on-screen instructions to proceed.

 ## Adding images